 Valya Stergioti (Greece)

-As Training Coordinator, I contribute to the development and organisation of Interpret Europe’s training programme.
-In collaboration with our training team, and an ever-expanding network of Certified Interpretive Trainers, we make sure that our courses remain fresh, relevant and efficient for all interpretive professionals.
+The Training Team contributes to the development and organisation of Interpret Europe’s training programme.
+In collaboration with an ever-expanding network of Certified Interpretive Trainers, we make sure that our courses remain fresh, relevant and efficient for all interpretive professionals.

 I have been working in non-formal education ever since I graduated from high school, organising and delivering a wide variety of workshops aimed at both children and adults.
 But it was at the end of last century, while evaluating the effectiveness of information centres for my MSc Dissertation, that I discovered heritage interpretation.